ElenaScholz/FieldAnalyzeR/README.md

 field data, it is possible to gain a comprehensive understanding of environmental dynamics.

-In this context, FieldAnalyzeRAGENAME aims to simplify the preprocessing steps for field data analysis, with a focus on in-situ temperature data.
-By facilitating access to AppEEARS data within the R environment, FieldAnalyzeRAGENAME makes the access to reference data easier and helps to focus on the data analysis
+In this context, FieldAnalyzeR aims to simplify the preprocessing steps for field data analysis, with a focus on in-situ temperature data.
+By facilitating access to AppEEARS data within the R environment, FieldAnalyzeR makes the access to reference data easier and helps to focus on the data analysis

 ## The goal of FieldAnalyzeR is …